-With summer in Forest Park comes days at the beach, cookouts, and ac upkeep
+With summer in Forest Park comes days at the beach, cookouts, and ac care

 and improvements.
 (Although to be honest, we usually don’t think about our air conditioner until it breaks or until the first bill comes in.)
 Just like car or lawn maintenance, your air conditioner, from basic window units to complex central air systems, needs to be maintained.
-You may be asking yourself, “why do I need to work on my ac unit if it works when it’s turned on?”
-Air conditioning accounts for about half of warm weather energy costs and doing seasonal maintenance not only helps with the bigger summer energy bills, but it will help you save money by avoiding pricey repairs.
-Maintenance can also help your cooling system last up to twice as long as well as helping with indoor air quality.
+You may be asking yourself, “why do I need to maintain my ac unit if it works when it’s turned on?”
+Air conditioning accounts for about half of warm weather energy costs and doing seasonal maintenance not only helps with the massave summer energy bills, but it will help you save money by avoiding pricey repairs.
+Maintenance can also help your cooling system last up to 2 times longer as well as helping with indoor air quality.

-There are a lot ways to keep your ac system performing well through the hot weather, one of the most straightforward is to make sure there are no items within 2 feet of the external unit.
-This will prevent leaves, dirt, and other undesirable gunk from getting lodged in the condenser and causing damage.
+There are a lot ways to keep your ac system performing well through the hot weather, one of the most straightforward is to make sure there is no debris within 2 feet of the external unit.
+This will prevent leaves, dirt, and other undesirable gunk from getting lodged in the condenser and causing loss of efficiency.
 Vacuuming the fins of the condenser also helps keep unwanted items out of your ac system as well.

 We encourage our customers to use good maintenance habits to keep their ac working well all summer long.
 If you get stuck, have a question, or just need help choosing the right tools and supplies for your Forest Park ac repair plans, reach out to us at 708-366-1100 or stop in today!